ttlion/sdtDBN/README.md

 would write the previous estimated trajectories output to the newly created file [outputExample3.csv](outputExample3.csv).

-### Example 4 - Getting the an estimated trajectory and also making inference of specific attributes
+### Example 4 - Getting an estimated trajectory and also making inference of specific attributes

 The program allows the user to do examples 2 and 3 at the same time.
 For example, running: